Gang Leader Worldwide Box Office Collections (Day 1): Nani’s Movie Opens On A Good Note

 USA: Rs 1.5 crore

-ROW : Rs 0.45 crore
+ROW: Rs 0.45 crore

 Total Day 1 Box Office Collections: Rs 7.4 crore